NCBI-Hackathons/deSRA/README.md

-# ProjectForklift
+# deSRA
-An automated protocol to extract variation or expression from public NGS datasets
+An automated protocol to extract sequence variation and changes in gene expression from public NGS datasets.

 ## Awesome Logo